khuyentran1401/Data-science/contribution.md

 - [ ] Unchecked item
 - [x] Checked item

+You can check off these items directly in your Markdown file using a Markdown reader or preview feature in your IDE (such as VS Code, PyCharm, or others).

 ### Writing Style Checklist

 - [ ] Use action verbs instead of passive voice